hofstadter-io/hof-docs/content/getting-started/full-example/_index.md

 ---
 title: "A Full Example"
 linkTitle: "A Full Example"
-brief: "in a reusable module"
+brief: "as a reusable module"
 weight: 12
 description: >
   A hof code generator walkthrough.
 ---

 {{<lead>}}
-We expand our first example into __hof module__ form so that we can import and resuse the generator.
+We expand our first example into __hof module__ form.
+We can import and resuse the generator.
 We will also see typical workflow patterns when working with __hof__ code generation.
 {{</lead>}}